tiprankstipranks

 Failure to protect our intellectual property rights, or claims of intellectual property infringement against us, could harm our brand, our financial performance and our ability to compete effectively.

-The steps we have taken to protect our intellectual property may not be adequate to safeguard our brand, proprietary information and competitive advantage.
 We rely primarily on patent, trademark, copyright, and trade secret rights, as well as contractual protections and technical safeguards, to protect our intellectual property rights and proprietary information.
-Despite these efforts, third parties may still be able to challenge, invalidate, or circumvent our rights or improperly obtain our proprietary information.
+However, these steps may not be adequate to safeguard our brand, proprietary information and competitive advantage, and third parties may still be able to challenge, invalidate, or circumvent our rights or improperly obtain our proprietary information.
 Further, we may not be able to effectively utilize trademark, copyright, and trade secret protection in every country in which we offer our services or utilize our intellectual property.
-We believe our trademark rights with respect to the Morningstar name and logo, along with our subsidiaries' names and logos represent materially valuable intangible assets.
-From time to time, we encounter jurisdictions in which one or more third parties have a pre-existing trademark registration in certain relevant international classes that may prevent us from registering these or other marks in those jurisdictions.
+We believe our trademark rights with respect to the "Morningstar" name and logo, along with our subsidiaries' names and logos represent materially valuable intangible assets.
+We have encountered and may continue to encounter jurisdictions in which one or more third parties have a pre-existing trademark registration in certain relevant international trademark classes that may prevent us from registering these or other marks in those jurisdictions.
 Our continued ability to use the "Morningstar" name or logo, either on a stand-alone basis or in association with certain products or services, could be compromised in those jurisdictions because of these pre-existing registrations.
-Similarly, from time to time, we encounter situations in certain jurisdictions where one or more third parties are already using the Morningstar name, either as part of a registered corporate name, a registered domain name, or otherwise.
+Similarly, we have encountered and may continue to encounter situations in certain jurisdictions where one or more third parties are already using the "Morningstar" name, either as part of a registered corporate name, a registered domain name, or otherwise.
 Our ability to effectively market certain products and/or services or obtain adequate trademark protection in those locations could be adversely affected by these pre-existing usages.
-We have from time to time been subject to claims by third parties alleging infringement of their intellectual property rights.
+We have been and may continue to be subject to claims by third parties alleging infringement of their intellectual property rights.
 Such claims can also be alleged against clients, customers, or distributors of our products or services whom we have agreed to indemnify against third party claims of infringement.
 The defense of such claims can be costly and consume valuable management time and attention.
 We may be forced to settle such claims on unfavorable terms, which can include the payment of damages, the entry into royalty or licensing arrangements on commercially unfavorable terms, or the suspension of our ability to offer affected products or services.
 If litigation were to arise from any such claim, there can be no certainty we would prevail in it.
 If any of these risks were to materialize, it could have a material adverse effect on our business, financial condition, operating results or reputation.
 In addition, we are and continue to be susceptible to website spoofing attacks, where fraudulent websites are created to closely resemble our brand, products and offerings and are designed to lure potential clients to share personal sensitive information, such as login credentials, social security numbers, credit card information, bank account numbers, and in some instances send money to individuals portraying to be associated with our entities and brands.
-In addition to individual losses triggered by these attacks, these spoofing attacks could harm our brand, our reputation and negatively impact our ability to attract new clients and customers.
+In addition to individual losses triggered by these attacks, these spoofing attacks could harm our brand and reputation, and negatively impact our ability to attract new clients and customers.

 Cyber Security - Risk 1